Home | Money | Energy | Food & Drink | House & Garden | Grow Your Own | Backyard Hens | Transport | Links | Books | Green Gear

-What Fuel for Cooking in the Kitchen
+What Fuel To Choose for Cooking in the Kitchen

-Gas Cookers
+Gas Ovens

-LPG Gas Cooking Stoves
+LPG – Tanked Gas Cooking

 LPG Gas is usually supplied in tanks that are stored outside with the gas being piped into the kitchen to supply the cooker.
 Normally you have 2 tanks so that when one runs out, you swap to the second whilst awaiting a replacement for the first.
+LPG works out at roughly twice the price of piped gas.

 The only difference in the cooker between LPG and Natural Gas is in the injectors.
 Most manufacturers can supply LPG injectors often for free or at nominal cost for their cookers and hobs - just ask at the shop.
 NB these must be fitted by a qualified person - not a DIY job!